AnimeshK24/Custom_Algo/README.md

  Swap two elements in a container by their indices.

- To use this just add the "swap_element" file in you project and include the "swap_element.h" in the file you want to use this Swap Algorithms
+ To use this just add the "swap_element.h" file in you project and include the "swap_element.h" in the file you want to use this Swap Function.
+ You can swap any two element in any container of same data type.

 -----------------------------------------------------------------------------------------------------------------------------------------------
 # std::custom_pattern_match-